Asheville, N.C. is Bee City USA

 Bee Inspired

 But the sweetest part of Asheville's love affair with bees goes back decades.
-Honey has long been a part of the Appalachian food culture, and today there are many ways to enjoy this sticky treat.
+Honey has long been a part of Appalachian food culture, and today there are many ways to enjoy this sticky treat.

-Asheville Bee Charmer is a boutique and honey tasting bar in downtown.
+Asheville Bee Charmer is a boutique and honey tasting bar with two locations in downtown.
 Visitors can sample several varieties of local, regional and world honeys on a honey flight selected by owners and honey experts Kim and Jillian.
 Peruse a carefully curated selection of bee-themed wares, from skin care and candles to mugs and jewelry.

 Asheville Bee Charmer

-The nearby town of Black Mountain celebrates local sourwood honey every summer with the annual Sourwood Festival, held this year on August 12-13.
-The fest attracts 30,000 visitors who come for the music, dancing, arts & crafts vendors, food, kids' activities, and—of course—honey tastings and bee demos.
+The nearby town of Black Mountain celebrates local sourwood honey every summer with the annual Sourwood Festival, held this year on August 10-11.
+The fest attracts some 30,000 visitors who come for the music, dancing, arts & crafts vendors, food, kids' activities, and—of course—honey tastings and bee demos.
 More than 200 vendors make this mountain festival a family favorite.